-To start the Analyzer installation program, perform the following steps:
+To install a new installation of the Analyzer on a host, perform the following steps:

-- 1 Ensure that you are logged into the target system either as Administrator or as a user with Administrator privileges. - 2 If you are upgrading the Analyzer from a previous release, be sure that the JAVA_HOME environment variable is set and that Java is included in your path. - 3 Close all Windows programs currently running on your computer, including automatic backup programs.
-Antivirus, antispyware, and threat protection programs do not need to be shut down. - 4 From Windows Explorer, double-click tvalzr<version>win.exe.
-The InstallShield Welcome screen appears. - 5 Click Next and wait until the TransactionVision Setup Welcome screen appears.

-6 If the InstallShield Save Files screen appears, click Next to use the default folder for extracting installation files (for example, C:\TEMP\Hewlett-Packard\TransactionVision), or click Change to select the desired folder and click Next to continue.
+- 1 Ensure that you are logged into the target system either as Administrator or as a user with Administrator privileges. - 2 Close all Windows programs currently running on your computer, including automatic backup programs.
+Antivirus, antispyware, and threat protection programs do not need to be shut down. - 3 From Windows Explorer, double-click tvalzr<version>win.exe.
+The InstallShield Welcome screen appears. - 4 Click Next and wait until the TransactionVision Setup Welcome screen appears. - 5 If the InstallShield Save Files screen appears, click Next to use the default folder for extracting installation files (for example, C:\TEMP\HP\TransactionVision), or click Change to select the desired folder and click Next to continue. - 6 On the Setup Welcome screen, click Next to display the TransactionVision license agreement.